 Common names include Black Purslane, Chickenweed, Eye-Bright, Flux Weed, Garden Spurge, Graceful Sandman, Large-Spotted Spurge, Milk Purslane, and Tropical Euphorbia.

 Euphorbia ‘Starblast White’

 Euphorbia hypericifolia L. is the correct and accepted scientific name for this species of Euphorbia.
-It was first described by Carl von Linnaeus in Species Plantarum in 1753.
+The genus and species were both named and described as such by Carl von Linnaeus in Species Plantarum in 1753.

 I bought my Euphorbia hypericifolia ‘Starblast White’ from Wagler’s Greenhouse on June 1, 2014.
 It was loaded with flowers when I bought and continued to flower all summer right up until frost.
 I planted it in full sun and it hardly got any additional water all summer.
 The Starblast Series is available in either pink or white flowers.

-Origin: South America up to and including some southern states.
+Origin: The species is native from South America up to and including some southern states.

 Zones: USDA Zones 10-12

 Soil: Well-drained soil